Fish On: Two Oceans Tuna Derby in Hout Bay

 You’re allowed to fish anywhere around Cape Town.
 You can even depart from any harbour between Cape Town and Gordon’s Bay.
 As long as you come and weigh in your fish at the Atlantic Boat Club at the Hout Bay harbour.

-TWO OCEANS TUNA DERBY FISH RULES
+TWO OCEANS TUNA DERBY COMPETITION RULES

-One man who will be fishing the Two Oceans Tuna Derby is Marius Coetzee, who recently captained the national Protea squad to the FIPS-M World Champs.
+One man who loves fishing the Two Oceans Tuna Derby is Marius Coetzee, who captained the national Protea squad to the FIPS-M World Champs.
 He was incidentally the 2017 winner of Cape Town’s other big tuna comp, the Rumbly Bay Tuna Derby.
 “I won that one with a 68kg tuna in 2017.
 And in 2018, the winner hooked a massive 94kg yellowfin, so we’re hoping the fish are big this time around,” Marius says.

 That said, you’re fishing with a max line of 37kg and each boat is only allowed to weigh in two yellowfin, bigeye or bluefin tuna per day.
 And you’re only allowed one longfin.
 Plus: you’re encouraged to catch and release – there are some special prizes for releases.

-TWO OCEANS TUNA DERBY
+HOW TO ENTER THE TWO OCEANS TUNA DERBY

 Juniors (U16) are also very welcome.
 They pay only R500 to fish.
 But note: They are not eligible for the grand prize draw.

-TWO OCEANS TUNA DERBY HOUT BAY
+CONTACT: TWO OCEANS TUNA DERBY HOUT BAY

 Hosts: Atlantic Boat Club | Hout Bay

-Dates: 1–10 November 2019 (possible extension until 16 November 2019)
+Dates: 28-30 October 2022 (possible extension until 19-20 November 2022)

 Contact: tunaderby@atlanticboatclub.co.za | +27 (0)21 790 2930